 More often than not, the owners welcome local talent to come in and jazz the crowds as they dine on Cajun deliciousness.
 They tend to have musicians arriving at least five days a week to strut their stuff and keep the restaurant jumping.

-– When the musicians arrive onsite, the restaurant can get plenty loud.
+– When the musicians arrive at Dat Cajun Place, the restaurant can get plenty loud.
 So, if you want a quiet dining experience, come in during the early afternoon, as most acts start after 4 pm.

-– Every week on Friday and Saturdays, they host an iconic seafood boil from 5 pm to 10 pm.
+– Every week on Fridays and Saturdays, they host an iconic seafood boil from 5 pm to 10 pm.